9 Newspapers

 ANOTHER ARKANSAS EXAMPLE (AI-generated)

-Northwest Arkansas has its own AI-generated news platform, OkayNWA, which launched a full website in 2024.
+Northwest Arkansas has its own AI-generated news platform, OkayNWA, which launched a website in 2024.
 Although OkayNWA is not a newspaper, it generates local news and could be considered a competitor for established newspaper outlets.

 According to the OkayNWA’s About page, “Unlike traditional news platforms, our content is generated by sophisticated AI algorithms designed to emulate the curiosity and narrative style of human journalists.”